-Aside from respiratory issues, a brachycephalic dog can also haveother health issues over the course of their lifetime, such as teeth or jaw problems, heart problems, or neurological problems.
+Aside from respiratory issues, a brachycephalic dog can also have other health issues over the course of its lifetime, such as teeth or jaw problems, heart problems, or neurological problems.
 All of these health issues also stem from the unique shape of their heads.

 Do Brachycephalic Dogs Need Surgery?

 Many brachycephalic dogs are able to live long and healthy lives without encountering severe problems due to their morphology.
 However, there are some instances when a brachycephalic dog does need surgery in order to correct their health issues, especially if they are struggling with breathing problems due to abnormal soft palate length, nostril size, or tracheal diameter.